US fugitive Nicholas Rossi faces questioning over rape claim in England

 Despite trying to convince the Scottish courts over the last year that he was an Irish orphan called Arthur Knight, Rossi is due to appear at extradition hearings in January and March.

-It is understood, however, that alleged offences in the UK must be dealt with first, which means his extradition may be delayed.
+However, the Scottish Courts and Tribunals Service has stated that alleged offences in the UK must be dealt with first, which means his extradition could be delayed.

 Essex police confirmed they are looking to question Rossi over a rape allegation after his identity was established at a hearing earlier this month.